AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

 ### Data

 You can create points on a map by defining longitude and latitude or by setting the region id.
-In the second case you'll get a point in the center of the defined region, and if you set long and lat params it means that you define the exact placement for each point.
+In the second case you'll get a point in the center of the defined region, and if you set long and lat parameters it means that you define the exact placement for each point.

 #### Latitude and Longitude

 Latitude and longitude are two parameters that define the position of any point on our planet.
-If you need to show something located in a certain point, it's better to define latitude and longitude params.
+If you need to show something located in a certain point, it's better to define latitude and longitude parameters.

 That's how it looks like in the code: